BSidesSF/bsidessf.github.io/_pages/friends.md

 <center>
   <p>
+    Want to become a Friend of BSidesSF?
+Purchase your <a href="/tickets">ticket</a> today!
-    Have further questions or interested in sponsoring in a larger capacity?
+    <br/>Interested in sponsoring in a larger capacity?
     <br/>Check out the <a href="{{ site.data.sponsors.sponsorship_kit_url }}">sponsorship kit</a>
     <br/>or contact <a href="mailto:sponsors@bsidessf.org">sponsors@bsidessf.org</a>.
   </p>